UFC Fight Night: Rockhold vs Bisping: Predictions & Analysis

 A few statistical edges stand out.
 Alvey throws significantly more leather — a 3.3 sig. strike per minute gap.
 Andrews is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Andrews has tighter striking defense, making opponents miss more often.

-**The Pick: Sam Alvey over Dylan Andrews.** The model gives Alvey a slight nod at 55% — this could easily go either way.
-Notably, the betting market has Alvey at 39% implied while our model sees 55% — a 16-point disagreement that could signal value.
+The Pick: Sam Alvey over Dylan Andrews.
+We're leaning Alvey here at 66%, a solid but not overwhelming edge.
+Notably, the betting market has Alvey at 39% implied while our model sees 66% — a 26-point disagreement that could signal value.

 Louis Smolka vs Richie Vaculik